From (TV series): Season 1

-The series has received acclaim for its story, directing and the performances of the cast (particularly Perrineau).
-On review aggregator website Rotten Tomatoes, 96% of 26 reviews for the first season are positive.
+On review aggregator website Rotten Tomatoes, 96% of 25 reviews for the first season are positive, with an average rating of 6.8/10.
 The website's critical consensus reads, "Ably anchored by Harold Perrineau, From is an intriguing journey toward a mysterious destination."
 Metacritic, which uses a weighted average, assigned a score of 63 out of 100 based on seven critics, indicating "generally favorable reviews".